voldemortX/pytorch-auto-drive/docs/MODEL_ZOO.md

 *<sup>#</sup> No pre-training.*

-*\* Trained on a 1080 Ti cluster with CUDA 9.0 PyTorch 1.3, training time is estimated as: single 2080 Ti, mixed precision.*
+*\* Trained on a 1080 Ti cluster, with CUDA 9.0 PyTorch 1.3, training time is estimated as: single 2080 Ti, mixed precision.*

 ### TuSimple detailed performance (best):